tailscale/tailscale/api.md

       "192.68.0.21:59128"
     ],

-    // derp (string) is the IP:port of the DERP server currently being used.
-    // Learn about DERP servers at https://tailscale.com/kb/1232/.
-    "derp":"",

     // mappingVariesByDestIP (boolean) is 'true' if the host's NAT mappings
     // vary based on the destination IP.
     "mappingVariesByDestIP":false,